FirebirdGaming/Wasteland-Genesis/README.md

 ### It will require 240 GB of space (the downloads can be deleted once it’s working to save space 74 GB).

-### You need a clean & legal copy of Fallout 4 from Steam, as well as all DLC, EXCEPT the High Resolution Texture Pack
+### You need a clean & legal copy of Fallout 4 from Steam, as well as all DLC, EXCEPT the High Resolution Texture Pack (Downgrade if you have the Anniversary Edition)